niess/pumas-docs/docs/docs/stopping-power-tables.md

 A compilation of stopping power table computed with PUMAS is available from the [pumas-materials](https://github.com/niess/pumas-materials) repository.
 It is also possible to use the original PDG stopping power tables instead of PUMAS one by substituting (overwriting) the PUMAS generated ones.
-Yet, PUMAS tables are more accurate than the PDG ones at high energy due to improvements on the cross-sections of radiative processes (see e.g.  [Sandrock _et al._](https://iopscience.iop.org/article/10.1088/1742-6596/1690/1/012005)).
+However, PUMAS tables are more accurate than the PDG ones at high energy due to improvements on the cross-sections of radiative processes (see e.g.  [Sandrock _et al._](https://iopscience.iop.org/article/10.1088/1742-6596/1690/1/012005)).
 {: .justify}